Continental Brings IAA Trend Technologies into Production

 Smart Intersections in the Smart City

 In pilot cities in North America and Asia, Continental is currently exploring the possibilities presented by more excellent connectivity between all road users.
-In this project, ordinary traffic intersections have been transformed into highly intelligent test fields equipped with smart sensor technology.
+This project has transformed ordinary traffic intersections into brilliant test fields equipped with intelligent sensor technology.

-Traffic lights and streetlights equipped with sensors exchange data with vehicles in the vicinity to protect pedestrians and cyclists in particular.
+Traffic lights and streetlights equipped with sensors exchange data with vehicles in the vicinity to protect pedestrians and cyclists.
 This technology can, for instance, warn a driver of concealed pedestrians or other more vulnerable road users when turning left.

 Traffic data from street lamps can ultimately reduce emissions: signal changes at traffic lights can be controlled in such a way as to optimise traffic flow and reduce stationary time at intersections.